-EMERGENCY ACTION PLAN ASH SURGE BASIN, BYPASS BASIN, METAL CLEANING BASIN, AND FORMER ASH BASIN POWERTON STATION UPDATED DECEMBER 2022
+EMERGENCY ACTION PLAN ASH SURGE BASIN, BYPASS BASIN, METAL CLEANING BASIN, AND FORMER ASH BASIN POWERTON STATION UPDATED APRIL 2025

-This Emergency Action Plan (EAP) has been prepared pursuant to Title 40 of the Code of Federal Regulations (CFR) Part 257, Subpart D, §257.73(a)(3) for the Ash Surge Basin, Bypass Basin at the Midwest Generation, LLC (MWG) Powerton Station (Station) in Pekin, Illinois.
-This December 2022 update of the EAP has been revised to comply with Title 35 of the Illinois Administrative Code (35 IAC) Part 845, Subpart E, §845.520(b)(3) by revising the code references and includes an updated contact list provided as Table 5.
-The update has also been expanded to include the Metals Cleaning Basin and Former Ash Basin (collectively referred to as the Basin herein).
-This written EAP has been prepared to address potential failure the Basins.
+This Emergency Action Plan (EAP) has been prepared pursuant to Title 40 of the Code of Federal Regulations (CFR) Part 257, Subpart D, §257.73(a)(3) for the Ash Surge Basin, Bypass Basin, Metal Cleaning Basin, and Former Ash Basin (collectively referred to as the Basins herein) at the Midwest Generation, LLC (MWG) Powerton Station (Station) in Pekin, Illinois.
+This update includes a revised contact list and expands problem event definition, evaluation and actions with respect to weather and flooding emergencies.
 The EAP is presented as follows: